Yellowstone National Park to partly reopen after floods - NewsBreak

 Yellowstone National Park to partly reopen after floods

-BILLINGS, Mont.
-(AP) — Yellowstone National Park will partially reopen at 8 a.m.
-Wednesday after catastrophic flooding destroyed bridges and roads and drove out thousands of tourists.
+Yellowstone National Park will partially reopen at 8 a.m.
+Wednesday, after catastrophic flooding destroyed bridges and roads and drove out thousands of tourists.

 The Park Service announced Saturday that visitors will once again be allowed on the park’s southern loop under a temporary license plate system designed to manage the crowds: Those with even-numbered plates and motorcycle groups will be allowed on even-numbered days, and those with odd-numbered or vanity plates on odd-numbered days.